emilydrakesmith/GA-project-1-captcha/README.md

 * I found the font [Poppins](https://fonts.google.com/specimen/Poppins) through [Google Fonts](https://fonts.google.com/).
 It was created by [Jonny Pinhorn](https://github.com/jonpinhorn) and the [Indian Type Foundry](https://www.indiantypefoundry.com/) and made available for use through the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 * The color palette was developed with the help of [Coolors.co](https://coolors.co/) and tested for accessibility with [Color Safe](http://colorsafe.co/).

+* I used [Whimsical](https://whimsical.com/wireframes) to generate the wireframe images seen in *Appendix B: Product Screenshots & Images*.

 # Appendices